Client(s): Save the Children

 Services: Assessment, Monitoring, Evaluation, and Research

-Technical Expertise: Newborn and Child Health , Universal Health Coverage, Research, Monitoring, and Evaluation
+Technical Expertise: Newborn and Child Health , Health Systems Strengthening, Research, Monitoring, and Evaluation

 Nearly 120,000 newborns die of preventable causes annually in Ethiopia.
 The high neonatal mortality rate is attributable to various factors: A majority of the population is at least 10 kilometers away from a health center and coverage of maternal and child health services in the country is extremely low.
 Nearly half (44%) of neonatal deaths in the country are due to infections, most of which are easily treatable.
 Unfortunately, treatment is not readily accessible to communities and few caretakers seek care at health centers when their child is ill.

 Under the Saving the Newborn Lives Project, Save the Children USA and John Snow, Inc., in collaboration with the Federal Ministry of Health (FMoH), Ethiopian Paediatrics Society, WHO, and UNICEF are conducting a randomized control trial for community-based treatment of neonatal infections and pneumonia.
 The Community Based Interventions for Newborns in Ethiopia (COMBINE) uses Health Extension Workers (HEWs) with support from Community Health Promoters (CHPs) to expand essential newborn care practices, recognition of danger signs, and prompt care seeking in households.